 At University Pediatric Associates, we’re all about helping kids stay as healthy as possible.
 Here are some helpful resources.

-St. Louis Children’s Hospital serves the health care needs of children from infancy to adolescence, and advocates on behalf of children and families.
-For more information, visit stlouischildrens.org.
+- St. Louis Children’s Hospital serves the health care needs of children from infancy to adolescence, and advocates on behalf of children and families.

-Kid Care guidelines help you make decisions on what level of medical care (if any) is needed and how to treat your child at home when it’s safe to do so.
+- The Kid Care advice app developed by St. Louis Children’s Hospital helps you make decisions on what level of medical care (if any) is needed and how to treat your child at home when it’s safe to do so.
 You can select from more than 100 pediatric topics and search from an alphabetical list or by body area.
-Download the free Kid Care app developed by St. Louis Children’s Hospital to have important health information at your fingertips.

 Washington University Physicians

 Washington University Physicians are the primary care and specialist physicians who are members of the full-time faculty at Washington University School of Medicine in St. Louis.
-This is a highly active clinical practice group of more than 1,300 physicians, representing more than 76 specialties and subspecialties in medicine and surgery.
-It is among the largest academic clinical practices in the U.S. For more information, visit WUPhysicians.wustl.edu.
+This is a highly active clinical practice group of more than 1,500 physicians, representing more than 76 specialties and subspecialties in medicine and surgery.
+It is among the largest academic clinical practices in the U.S. For more information, visit Physicians.wustl.edu.

 This resource offers answers to common questions during the newborn period.